PERM Prevailing Wage Determination Guide

 What happens if the prevailing wage is incorrect?

-If this happens then it will most likely like to an audit or worse yet a rejection.
-For that reason it is highly advised to work with a qualified immigration attorney.
+If this happens, then it will most likely lead to an audit or, worse yet, a rejection.
+For that reason, it is highly advised to work with a qualified immigration attorney.

 How VisaNation Law Group Immigration Attorneys Can Help

 The PERM process can be complex, and either an audit or supervised recruitment can set you back in your timeline.
 Therefore, doing it right the first time and avoiding easy-to-make mistakes can save you time, effort, stress, and money.
-That’s why it’s best to have an immigration attorney help you through the entire process and give you a relevant idea of PWD processing time in 2023.
+That’s why it’s best to have an immigration attorney help you through the entire process and give you a relevant idea of PWD processing time.
 Then, with a professional by your side, you can rest easy knowing you have the best chances of a speedy and stress-free PERM process.
+Schedule a consultation to get started today!